decred-proposals/mainnet/a3def199af812b796887f4eae22e11e45f112b50c2e17252c60ed190933ec14f/1/payload/index.md

 **NOTES:**

 **TUTORIAL 1: How To Set Up & Use The Decrediton Wallet ($250)**

 - In this phase, I will help viewers understand the initial process on how to download and install the Decrediton wallet.
 - Explain how to receive and send Decred on the Decrediton wallet
 - Explain how to backup, protect, and update the Decrediton wallet

-**TUTORIAL 2: How To Make A Politeia Account, Upvote/ Downvote and Comment ($250)**
+**TUTORIAL 2: How To Make A Stakepool Account, Stake And Vote ($250)**

-- In this phase, I will demonstrate how to make a Politeia account, show users how to upvote/ downvote and comment on the proposals.
+- In this phase, I will demonstrate step by step how to make a stakepool account and stake Decred.
+This phase will also include how to vote.

-**TUTORIAL 3: How To Make A Politeia Proposal ($250)**
+**TUTORIAL 3: How To Make A Politeia Account, Upvote/ Downvote, Comment And Make a Proposal ($250)**

-- In this phase, I will provide the step by step details on how to make a Politeia Proposal.

-**TUTORIAL 4: How To Make A Stakepool Account And Stake ($250)**

-- In this phase, I will demonstrate how to make a stakepool account and stake Decred.
+- In this phase, I will dive deeper into becoming active in the Politeia process including showing users how to set up an account, how to upvote/ downvote and comment on the proposals.

+- Explain to users step by step how to make a proposal starting with the guidelines for putting together a proposal, discussing it on Slack, posting it on Reddit, editing proposal based off feedback,  finalizing proposal and submitting it, and getting community support.